 Sixteen Candles was the first feature that Hughes wrote and directed.
-It led to a directorial hot streak that included The Breakfast Club, Pretty in Pink (1986) and Ferris Bueller’s Day Off (1986), helping to cement his status as the “Godfather of teen cinema.”
+It led to a directorial hot streak that included The Breakfast Club, Weird Science, and Ferris Bueller’s Day Off, helping to cement his status as the “Godfather of teen cinema.”

 The 1974 Corniche, the one The Geek uses to take a drunk Caroline Mulford (Haviland Morris) home, belonged to the father of a friend of John Hughes.
 It’s worth over $66,000 today.